Pack up and escape the traditional at these destinations where strange Christmas traditions that are worth the trip!

-So this year, if you plan on packing up and escaping the traditional, I've compiled my top five destinations which celebrate this holiday in the wackiest of ways!
+So, this year, if you plan on packing up escaping the traditional, we’ve compiled the top five destinations which celebrate this holiday in the wackiest of ways.

-- According to Norwegian tradition, Christmas Eve brings the summoning of the witches and evil spirits to look for brooms to ride.
-To counter this bad omen of the jolly season, all brooms around the house are hidden and Norwegian men are sent outside, shotgun in hand, to fire a shot and scare the bad spirits away.
+According to Norwegian tradition, Christmas eve brings the summoning of witches and evil spirits to look for brooms to ride.
+To counter this bad omen of the jolly season, all brooms around the house are hidden and Norwegian men are sent outside, shotgun in hand, to fire a shot and scare bad spirits away!

-- Christmas dinner has never sounded so appealing in Japan, with Kentucky Fried Chicken at the top of the menu!
-Apparently, the American creation of KFC is so popular on Christmas Day that families have to make reservations at KFC restaurants in order to secure their spot to eat.
+Christmas dinner has never sounded so appealing in Japan, with Kentucky Fired Chicken at the top of the menu!
+Apparently, the American creation of KFC is so popular on Christmas Day that families have to make reservations at KFC in order to secure their spot to eat.

-- Make like the polar bears and dive into freezing water if you plan to spend New Year's Eve in the USA or Canada.
-In its early stages of 'tradition' status, it has become progressively acceptable to gather with a large group of people around a lake or river and jump in- clothes optional of course.
-According to the polar bear divers themselves, the closer to midnightyou jump in the more luck you have coming your way in the New Year.
-[Disclaimer: No, Fast Cover Travel Insurance doesn't cover polar bear diving!]
+Make like the polar bears and dive into freezing water if you plan to spend NYE in the USA or Canada.
+In its early stages of ‘tradition’ status, it has become progressively acceptable to gather with a large group of people around a lake or river and jump in!
+Clothes are optional, of course!
+According to the polar bear divers themselves, the closer to midnight you jump in the more luck you have coming your way in the New Year.
+[Disclaimer: Fast Cover Travel Insurance doesn’t cover polar diving!

-- Heading back down to the Americas, several South American counties like Bolivia, Ecuador and Brazil celebrate New Year's Eve by wearing brightly coloured underwear.
-While red will bring you true love, wearing a pair of yellow underwear when the clock strikes midnight will bring you wealth and prosperity in the New Year.
+If you are heading to countries such as Bolivia, Ecuador and Brazil to celebrate New Year’s Eve, wearing a pair of brightly coloured underwear is tradition to ring in the new year.
+Wearing red will bring you true love, while wearing yellow underwear when the clock strikes midnight will bring you wealth and prosperity in the new year.
+Who knows.

-- Seeing New Year's Eve as the prime opportunity to find out if they will live another year as a single lady, Belarusian bachelorettes participate in a series of fortune-telling activities involving placing piles of corn in front of each single woman and letting a rooster loose.
+Seeing New Year’s Eve as the prime opportunity to find out if they will live another year as a single lady, Belarus bachelorettes participate in a series of fortune telling activities involving placing piles of corn in front of each single woman and letting a rooster loose.
 Based on the pile of corn eaten, the rooster signifies which single women will be snapped up, and who will remain single another year.
 Yep.
-Apparently.
+Apparently…

-So celebrate the holidays your way - but don't forget that diving with giant predators or attempting to fly a broom off the side of a cliff are not 'sports' that you'll find covered by your Fast Cover Travel insurance policy.
+So, celebrate the holidays your way but don’t forget that diving with giant predators or attempting to fly a broom off the side of a cliff are not ‘spots’ that you’ll find covered by your Fast Cover Travel Insurance policy.